 Academic Search CompleteA multidisciplinary database providing full-text access to scholarly and popular journals in broad areas of academic study, as well as indexing and abstracts of additional titles unavailable in full text.
 Coverage: 1990-present.

 Literature Resource CenterDatabase providing full-text biographies, bibliographies, and critical analyses of authors from every time period and literary discipline.

-Articles in scholarly/academic journals, especially PEER-REVIEWED journals are particularly important to college research.
-They:
+are particularly important to academic research.

 Older editions of the MLA handbook are also available.
 Many databases still use the 7th edition.
 OWL uses the 8th edition.
 Note the differences!
 Be consistent.

 MLA 7th Edition: Falk, Cynthia G. "'The Intolerable Ugliness Of New York': Architecture And Society In Edith Wharton's The Age Of Innocence."
 American Studies 42.2 (2001): 19-43.
 MLA International Bibliography.
 Web.
 19 Jan.
 2017.